 What this means in practice is that the temperature of the water is always guaranteed.
 There will always be a small variance because of the temperature of the mains water supply.
 The Direct Chill system will cool on average 20 Litres of chilled water per hour at times of high turnover.

 Another important reason people like direct chill water coolers is that of hygiene.

-With a direct chill water cooler there is no reservoir for the water to lie in, so if your company closes for more than a few days a direct chill water cooler will actually pay for its additional cost very quickly, in terms of sanitizing fluid and staff time.
+With a direct chill water cooler there is no reservoir for the water to lie in, so if your company closes for more than a few days a direct chill water cooler will be more Hygenic than a reservoir storin water.

 Schools, in particular, are highly recommended to use a direct chill water cooler to allow for closures at half-term etc, and direct chill water coolers are the only ones approved within the NHS for hygiene reasons - neither bottled water nor reservoir water coolers are permitted particularly on surgical wards.